-Deliciously moist and perfect breakfast muffins combining all of your favorite classics: peanut butter, honey, and bananas.
+Peanut Butter & Honey Banana Muffins are deliciously moist and combine all of your favorite classics: peanut butter, honey, and bananas.
 Feel good about baking these for a nutritious alternative to breakfast cereal!

 I love this recipe because I can make a large batch, and freeze the leftovers to last us for several breakfasts.
 These also make great lunchbox treats, snacks, dessert, or whatever.
-They are deliciously moist, sweetened with honey, bananas, maple syrup, and honey.
-But also combine chia seeds for an added nutritional boost.
-Because I like to add chia seeds to just about everything that goes in the oven (totally optional) You probably have most of the ingredients right in your pantry, so go for it now!!
+They also combine chia seeds for an added nutritional boost.
+Because I like to add chia seeds to just about everything that goes in the oven (totally optional).

 Are you drooling yet??
 Go ahead, and impress your family with these.
 They will not be disappointed!

 Other Muffin Recipes You will love: